AzmariSultana/AzmariSultana/README.md

 ## 🔍 Current Focus

 💻 **Thesis Research**
-I’m currently exploring **web application security**, focusing on identifying vulnerabilities and building countermeasures to protect users and systems from cyber threats.
+I'm currently researching and developing techniques to enhance security in modern web applications and networks as part of my undergraduate thesis in Cybersecurity.

 ---